 Transportation planning in Lincoln will be guided by the principle of balancing needs and expectations.
 It will recognize that transportation is a means to the goal of a unified, livable, and economically strong community.
 The system needs to move people and goods effectively around the community, while minimizing impacts on established neighborhoods, investments, and the natural environment.
 The concept of balance also applies to transportation modes.
-While the system must function well for motor vehicles, it should also promote and appropriately fund public transportation, bicycling, and walking as viable travel choices that transportation in Lincoln and Lancaster County is a safe, efficient, and sustainable transportation system that enhances the quality of life, livability, and economic vitality of the community.
+While the system must function well for motor vehicles, it should also promote and appropriately fund public transportation, bicycling, and walking as viable travel choices that support the public health, safety, and welfare of the community.

+The vision for transportation in Lincoln and Lancaster County is a safe, efficient, and sustainable transportation system that enhances the quality of life, livability, and economic vitality of the community.